Welcome to today's edition of the Rush 24-7 podcast.

 Because of what fish do in it.

-And then she doesn't want to touch it.
+And she doesn't want to touch it.

 That made it worse out there.

-And he's trying to help, or is he?
+And he's trying to help.

 But look at this.

-While there's this renewed hopefulness, and it's guarded, I must admit.
+While there's this renewed hopefulness, and it's guarded, I must admit, Republicans privately panic at the terrifying prospect of Trump win.

-While all of this is going on on the Democrat side, the Republican establishment, and the basically it's the consultants class, which is contained in the political class.
+While all of this is going on on the Democrat side, the Republican establishment, and basically it's the consultants class, which is contained in the political class, they're getting worried that Trump might actually now win.

-No way, Jose, little immigration lingo there, no way they want this to happen.
+No way they want this to happen.

-The Clinton campaign's wobbly performance over the past 72 hours has set off a rash of behind the scenes hand wringing among professional Republicans as they confront an unnerving new possibility.
+The Clinton campaign's wobbly performance over the past 72 hours has set off a rash of behind-the-scenes hand-wringing among professional Republicans as they confront an unnerving new possibility.

 What if Trump actually wins?